 When focusing on becoming your first movers advantage in a Red Ocean, you’ll typically focus on problems and solutions that have already been identified.

-When creating a new category, however, you’ll be focussing on new problems that are not top of mind.
+When creating a new category, however, you’ll be focusing on new problems that are not top of mind.

 This article will highlight the difference between these two strategies and help you decide what type of strategy would work best for your business!